Equitable and Inclusive Recycling Education and Outreach

 In some programs, recycling education, engagement, and support are designed with a one-size-fits-all strategy.
 Equitable outreach means meeting people where they are and finding ways to engage in ways that are meaningful and respectful.

-Why does equity matter in recycling outreach?
+Why does recycling outreach matter?

 Four keys are included in the guide to help – translation, transcreation, social marketing, and participatory design and co-creation.